A Guide to Staying in an Ashram in Rishikesh India

 The place is said to be a favorite of old-timers and real hippies who couldn’t care less about luxury and are only after an authentic ashram experience.
 Well, that sounds good to me!

 As the ashram is often full, it is best to book your stay in advance.
-They can be contacted at: email@example.com or +91 135 2430279.
+Send them an email or call +91 135 2430279.

 Rishikesh is a small town in the northern state of Uttarakhand in India.
 It is about 230 km away from Delhi, and is well-connected by planes, trains, and buses.
 The nearest airport is Dehradun’s Jolly Grant Airport with multiple direct flights from Delhi.